losizm/scamper/README.md

 }
 ```

-Note the order in which handlers are applied matters.
-For instance, in the
+The order in which handlers are applied matters.
+For instance, in the example
-example above, you'd swap the order of handlers if you wanted to log GET and
+above, you'd swap the order of handlers if you wanted to log GET and HEAD
-HEAD requests only, and all other requests would immediately be sent
+requests only, and all other requests would immediately be sent
 **405 Method Not Allowed** and never make it to the request logger.

-Also note a request handler is not restricted to returning the same request it
+And a request handler is not restricted to returning the same request it
 accepted.

 ```scala